OpenSourceEconomics/respy/doc/source/tutorial.rst

 * **optimization.respy.log**

     The provides some information about each step of the optimizer and a final message from the optimizer about convergence.
 See the **SciPy** documentation for details on the convergence message.

 * **optimization.respy.info**

     This file is key to monitor the progress of the estimation run.
 It is continuously updated and provides information about the current parameterization, the starting values, and the the value at each step.

-Finally, the parameters are written to disk:
+Finally, the sets of parameters are written to disk (:ref:`details <paras.respy.log>`).

-* **paras_curre.respy.log**, current candidate parameters

-* **paras_start.respy.log**, parameters at the start of the optimization

-* **paras_steps.respy.log**, parameters at last step of the optimizer

 We can now simulate a sample using the estimated parameters, but updating the instance of the *RespyCls* with the parameters returned from the estimation routine.
 ::